swalladge/pc/docs/api-design.md

 * -s --syntax (NONE-able, passed directly to api so some backends might be different (eg. py instead of python))
 * -t --title (NONE-able)
-* -e --expires (NONE-able, time to live in seconds, string == special server supported value)
+* -e --expires (NONE-able, time to live in a humantime duration or a string for special server supported values)
 * -P --password (NONE-able, password to view a paste)
 * -r --recipient (NONE-able, for servers that can email link to a recipient address)